jagatpandya/command-line-banking-application-c-project/README.md

 > **Note:** To view the code in the GitHub repository with proper formatting, make sure to change the tab size from the default **8** to **4**.
 You can adjust this setting in `GitHub > Settings > Appearance > Tab Size Preference`.

-## Running a C Program on Linux with GCC
+## Running the C Program on Linux with GCC
 C programs are compiled using the GNU Compiler (GCC) and executed in the Linux terminal.
 Follow the steps below to run the program:

 ![Screenshot](run-the-program-1.png?raw=true)